tudat-team/tudat-space/docs/source/_src_first_steps/tudat_py.rst

 package manager, such as ``Anaconda``.
 Additional installation procedures are not currently supported by the team, although there are plans to add additional support in the future.
-If the current situation does not satisfy your application then please make a feature request at the respective package at https://github.com/tudat-team or show support for an existing request .
+If the current situation does not satisfy your application then please make a feature request at the respective package at https://github.com/tudat-team or show support for an existing request.